metatensor/metatrain/docs/src/concepts/fine-tuning.rst

 .. warning::

   Finetuning may not be supported by every architecture and if supported the syntax to start a finetuning may be different from how it is explained here.
   This section describes the process of fine-tuning a pre-trained model to adapt it to new tasks or datasets.
 Fine-tuning is a common technique used in machine learning, where a model is trained on a large dataset and then fine-tuned on a smaller dataset to improve its performance on specific tasks.
 So far the fine-tuning capabilities are only available for PET model.

-There is a complete example in :ref:`Fine-tune example <fine-tuning-example>`.
+There is a complete example in the tutorial section :ref:`sphx_glr_generated_examples_0-beginner_02-fine-tuning.py`.

 .. note::